 Providing public health services is a shared state and local responsibility.
 Yet new, complex threats and recession budget cuts have made it harder for the public health system to protect and serve Washington's families and communities.

-An adequate, stable and long-term source of public health funding is a top priority for WSNA because public health and public health nursing are the foundation of our health care system.
-The current funding system is grossly inadequate and leaves county health departments scrambling to maintain services every budget cycle.
+An adequate, stable, and long-term funding source for public health has long been a top priority for WSNA because public health and public health nursing are the foundation of our health care system.
+It’s time to rebuild our public health services to keep our communities safe, reduce costs for taxpayers, and protect our local economy.

 In the 2017 state legislative session, the legislature provided a new, one-time $12 million investment in core public health services.
 This seed money is essential to support Foundational Public Health Services, especially as it struggles to address the spiking rates of communicable disease across our state.
 While this new investment is helpful, it is a drop in the bucket toward adequately funding Washington’s public health system to ensure it can track, respond to and prevent disease outbreaks.

 Washington State Legislature invests a new $12 million in public health

 June 30, 2017 – In its final budget, the Legislature provided $12 million in new one-time funding for public health – the first new investment in our state’s public health agencies since 2006.
 Of the $12 million:

 - $10 million is allocated to local health jurisdictions to improve their ability to address communicable disease monitoring and prevention, and chronic disease and injury prevention; and,

 - $2 million is appropriated to the Washington State Department of Health as part of Foundational Public Health Services.

 We see the effects of the opioid epidemic in our communities, hospitals and clinics.